 After an injured cyclist (or his/her family member) files a claim or suit against the driver involved (defendant), the driver’s insurer or attorney will likely refute some or all of the liability for the accident, using one of various defenses.
-It’s important for victims to enlist the help of a skilled accident attorney to help prove their cases and tear down any bogus or exaggerated defenses.
+It’s important for victims to enlist the help of a skilled accident attorney to help prove their case and tear down any bogus or exaggerated defenses.

 Common Defenses Drivers Use in a Bike Accident Claim